 This method is crucial for preventing severe withdrawal and ensuring a smoother transition.

 There is no universal tapering schedule, but illustrative examples can be provided.
-These schedules serve as a general guide, with your doctor tailoring a plan specific to your needs, often considering the hours after the last dose.
+These schedules serve as a general guide, with your doctor tailoring a plan specific to your needs, often considering how long Suboxone stays in your system.

 The key takeaway is that individual variation is significant, and medical guidance is crucial for a safe and effective taper.